sauraen/zcamedit/README.md

 The structure should look like this:

 #### Empty object, named "Cutscene.YourCutsceneNameHere".
 Represents a cutscene.
     * Camera.
 Gets animated for preview.
+Not exported.
     * Armature.
 Represents one camera command (contiguous camera shot).
         * Bone.
 Represents a camera key point.
         * Bone.